Church of St. Apollinaire, Prague: Baroque Style (1671 and 1757–1768)

 The first baroque period took place in connection with the repairs of the church in 1671.
 The reason for the repair was damage by the strong gale in 1670 which damaged the tower, roof frames and glazing of the windows.
 The new tower with cupola and baroquization of the interior were probably the work of builder Daniel Rynd.
 In this period the great bell from 1620 was re-poured by the bellfounder Nicholas Loewe.
 Also the altar of Staroboleslav's Mother of God was restored.

 The second baroque period of reconstruction is related with occupying of the church by the Prussian military in 1757.
 Those struggles for the church and tests of weapons caused the damage of the masonry and plastering.
 Restorations were made mainly in the interior.
 New altars were set.
 Two new bells were cast by Jan Jiri Kuehner to the tower – bigger bell Apollinaire and smaller one Anna.
-The set of the new organ with sculptures of St. Wenceslas and two angels on the old gothic platform in the west nave was the important intervention in 1768.
+The set of the new organ with sculptures of St Wenceslas and two angels on the old gothic platform in the west nave was the important intervention in 1768.

 Neo-gothic Style (1893–1898)

 Some heavy rifts were detected in the construction of the church in the 19th century.
 This was a reason for general reconstruction of the church made by architect Mocker.
 He tore down the old gothic platform in the west part and replaced it with a replica.
-In the windows of the nave he replaced old tracery for the new ones.
+In the windows of the nave, he replaced old tracery for the new ones.
 Both northern portals were changed.
-The main portal was only fixed by Mocker but the other one smaller lancet arch is Mocker's pseudogothic replacement for the original gothic portal.
+The main portal was only fixed by Mocker but the other one smaller lancet arch is Mocker's neo-gothic replacement for the original gothic portal.

 New doors were set up in both portals according to Mocker's plans.
 The west gable wall of the nave was torn down and replaced.
 The whole building got new roof frames.
 Weathered blocks in the exterior were replaced and the church was plastered.
-Principal moulding was made in pseudogothic style.
-Mocker revealed the original gothic wall painting and probably also the original polychromium plated of the arch groins and girders in the interior.
-In the southern wall of the presbytery he perforated a new portal which he led to the new built pseudogothic sacristy.
+Principal moulding was made in neo-gothic style.
+Mocker revealed the original gothic wall painting and probably also the original polychromous plated of the arch groins and girders in the interior.
+In the southern wall of the presbytery, he perforated a new portal which he led to the new built neo-gothic sacristy.
 The sacristy was connected to the choir by the hall of stones.
 He adjusted the enter under the choir to the tower.
 In the tower he fixed the inner staircase.